 Please contact Veteran and Military Affairs with any questions about your benefits.

-Summer 2021 Course Highlights
+Fall 2021 Course Highlights

 Bachelor of Criminal Justice

-Presents an overview of the role that police play in American society today.
+CJ 4043 presents an overview of the role that police play in American society today.
 Attention is on the origin of policing, the nature of police organizations and police work, patterns of relations between the police and the public, discretion, and the police role in a socio-legal context.
 Prer., Sophomore standing.

 Master of Criminal Justice